aws-samples/amazon-ec2-image-builder-samples/README.md

 ### CDK

 The ```CDK``` folder contains sample EC2 Image Builder Cloud Development Kit.
 These samples demonstrate how to deploy EC2 Image Builder infrastructure to AWS accounts using Cloud Development Kit.
-See more in [README](./CDK/README.md)

 ### Components